Spreading Models in Banach Space Theory: The reflexive case

 Suppose that (ii) holds.
 Then the sequence $(P_{l_0}(x_n))_{n\in M_0}$ actually forms a seminormalized block sequence in Tsirelson's space.
 Since every spreading model generated by a seminormalized Schauder basic sequence in Tsirelson's space is equivalent to the usual basis of $\ell^1$, there exist $L\in[M_0]^\infty$ such that the sequence $(P_{l_0}(x_n))_{n\in L}$ generate $\ell^1$ as spreading model.
 Since the basis $(e_s)_{s\in[\nn]^k}$ is unconditional, we easily get that the subsequence $(x_n)_{n\in L}$ also generates $\ell^1$ as spreading model.

-Moreover, by Proposition \ref{the basis gen. lq} we have that the basis $(e_s)_{s\in[\nn]^k}$ of the space $X_{T,p,q}^k$ generates $\ell^q$ as a $k$- order spreading model. \end{proof} The proof of the following corollary is similar to the one of Corollary \ref{X_1,q,p spr mods}. \begin{cor} The space $X_{T,q,p}^k$ does not admit $\ell^q$ as a strong spreading model of any order.
-Precisely, every strong spreading model of any order admitted by $X_{T,q,p}^k$ is equivalent either to the usual basis of $\ell^1$ or to the usual basis of $\ell^p$. \end{cor}
+Moreover, by Proposition \ref{the basis gen. lq} we have that the basis $(e_s)_{s\in[\nn]^k}$ of the space $X_{T,p,q}^k$ generates $\ell^q$ as a $k$-spreading model. \end{proof} The proof of the following corollary is similar to the one of Corollary \ref{X_1,q,p spr mods}. \begin{cor} The space $X_{T,q,p}^k$ does not admit $\ell^q$ as an iterated spreading model of any order.
+Precisely, every iterated spreading model of any order of $X_{T,q,p}^k$ is equivalent either to the usual basis of $\ell^1$ or to the usual basis of $\ell^p$. \end{cor}